Monday 21 September 2020

 After GI Joe is betrayed and branded a terrorist organisation, a group of surviving Joes led by Roadblock (Dwayne Johnson) go on the trail of their old enemy Cobra, and their ally the President of the United States (Jonathan Pryce).

 G.I.
 Joe: Retaliation really should have been called G.I.
 Joe: Reaction.
 This is one of the most obvious examples of a half-reboot I have seen in recent years.
-The Bond franchise is famous for being reactionary, and this somewhat similar - although that franchise has gone for 20-something instalments and this ran for 2.
+The Bond franchise is famous for being reactionary, and this is somewhat similar - although that franchise has gone for 20-something instalments and this ran for 2.

 Purge: Anarchy managed to bring that franchise to life, but even that instalment feels more consistent to the tone and style of its predecessor than this movie.
 Maybe this shift would be less obvious had there been a G.I.
 Joe 3, 4 and 5.
 These kinds of shifts are not uncommon (Rambo and Fast and Furious are obvious examples), but since there are only two movies, the change really stands out.